Origin of the word rookie?

 Where does the word rookie come from?

-The origin is uncertain but the OED suggests that it may be a corruption of the word recruit.
+The etymological origin is uncertain.
+The OED suggests that it may be a corruption of the word recruit.
 It's first citation is from Rudyard Kipling's Barrack-Room Ballads (1892)

 So 'ark an' 'eed, you rookies, which is always grumblin' sore, referring to rookies in the sense of raw recruits to the British Army.